Associate Professor of Commerce

 Research

-My research research adopts a sociotechnical systems perspective that considers how the intersection of technology, people, processes, and data impacts individuals, organizations, and society.
+My research adopts a sociotechnical systems perspective that considers how the intersection of technology, people, processes, and data impacts individuals, organizations, and society.
 I explore how digital technology enables the discovery, creation, and sharing of information including:

 • In online communities and other social media that support open innovation,